 Optimize Your Contracts

-To achieve better A/R management, it’s crucial that your agreements with insurers are in line with fair market rates and billing requirements.
+To achieve better A/R management, your agreements with insurers must be in line with fair market rates and billing requirements.
 Assess the per-encounter payment rates on each of your contracts and make sure there’s only small variability in how you’re reimbursed by all of them, especially for your most frequent kinds of encounters.
-The Medical Group Management Association estimates that, on average, payers underpay practices by seven to eleven percent.
-Most contracts with payers are written on an annual basis, so if you spot issues, it’s imperative that you negotiate with the payers who aren’t pulling their weight as soon as possible.
+Most contracts with payers are written on an annual basis, so if you spot issues, you must negotiate with the payers who aren’t pulling their weight as soon as possible.

 One key performance indicator for your back-office team to watch is average days in A/R – which measures the usual number of days it takes for you to receive payments from insurers and patients for services rendered.
 To determine your average days in A/R, divide your total accounts receivable by your average daily gross charge (which is your total gross charges for the past year, divided by 365 days).
 The lower the number, the more quickly you’re getting your practice paid every dollar it deserves!